Chris Mainwaring: Football career

 He was a member of the West Coast Eagles' inaugural squad in 1987.
-He made his debut in round three that year, against Sydney at Subiaco and afterwards only missed one game for the season. and was named their best first year player.
+He made his debut in round three that year, against Sydney at Subiaco and afterwards only missed one game for the season. and was named their best first-year player.
 Mainwaring played for the Eagles on the wing and contributed greatly to their success, playing in both their 1992 and 1994 premierships.
 The image of him leaping with joy at the conclusion of the game, despite having a broken ankle, is one of the lasting images of the Eagles' first premiership.

 Mainwaring was an All-Australian in 1991 and 1996 and has been named on the wing in the West Coast Eagles' Team of the Decade in 1996, Team20 in 2006 and East Fremantle's Team of the Century in 1997.
 Whilst he never won the Club Champion award at the Eagles, he finished in the top 10 eight times, including placing third in both his debut and second years in the VFL and second in 1989, 1992 and 1996.

 In 1997, he suffered a knee injury, which required a knee reconstruction and this put him out of action for the rest of that season.
 In 1998, while he was attempting to regain form, Mainwaring spent most of the season playing for the Sharks, before making his return to the West Coast side late that year.
 After another season in which he was in and out of the Eagles' side (and playing for East Fremantle), Mainwaring retired from AFL football.

 He wore the Eagles' number 3 guernsey, a number which had only been worn by him and Chris Judd during the Eagles' history.
 The club retired the number for the following three seasons, until it was revived by Eagles' draft pick Andrew Gaff in 2011.

 After leaving football, Mainwaring took a job with Seven News.
 By 2007, he was reading the sport at the weekend, as well as reporting during the week.
 He also read the sport headlines during the news on Perth radio station Mix 94.5 from 5:30 to 9:00 am.

 In 2005 he was a reporter for the Seven News desk.

-Since 2001 he had been a member of the selection panel for the All-Australian team and the AFL Rising Star.
+Between 2001 and his death, he was a member of the selection panel for the All-Australian team and the AFL Rising Star.

 He was married to Rani and had two children.